code-423n4/2022-11-stakehouse-findings/data/RaymondFam-Q.md

 35:        require(msg.sender == pool, "Only pool");
 ```
 ## `block.timestamp` Unreliable
-The use of `block.timestamp` as part of the time checks can be slightly altered by miners/validators to favor them in contracts that have logic strongly dependent on them.
+The use of `block.timestamp` as part of the time checks can be slightly altered by miners/validators to favor them in contracts that have logic strongly dependent on them as part of the calculations and time checks.

 Consider taking into account this issue and warning the users that such a scenario could happen.
 If the alteration of timestamps cannot affect the protocol in any way, consider documenting the reasoning and writing tests enforcing that these guarantees will be preserved even if the code changes in the future.